The power of PivotTables…

 PivotTables are an excellent way to view and analyse the data in one place.
 They’re great for creating dashboards and MI (Management Information) reports and viewing trends over a period of time, these are particularly good if you have investors or stakeholders in your business that would like to see how the business is performing, a few graphs really do go a long way… They could also be used to help you with business expansion, showing your business is doing great and the potential that it has in the future.

-We want to help you and your business succeed
+I want to help you and your business succeed